 To define AAL5 settings for a new virtual connection, click the Add button.
-To modify an existing AAL5 setting, click the pencil icon ( $\checkmark$ ) for that set.
+To modify an existing AAL5 setting, click the pencil icon (\checkmark) for that set.
 When you choose to add a new set or modify an existing set, a new menu appears (see below).
-To delete an existing AAL5 setting, click the trashcan ( $\overline{m}$ ) for that set.
+To delete an existing AAL5 setting, click the trashcan (\overline{m}) for that set.

-🚰 ATM VCC - Add - Microsoft Intern net Explorer
+ATM VCC - Add - Microsoft Interr net Explorer

-ATM VCC - Add
+ATM VCC - Ad d

-Basic Information n
+Basic Informatio n

-VCC Interface: aal5-1 💌
+VCC Interface: aal5-1 🔹

 VPI:

 VCI:

-Mux Type:
+Mux Type: LLC •

 Max Proto per AAL5: 2

+Submit Cancel Help

-Copyrig Submit Cancel Help All rights reserved.
+Copyrig jht © 2001-2002 D-Link, Inc All rights reserved.

-Y
+•